CurtisBarogla/PHPCache/README.md

 Tags MUST respect some basic rules :
 - < 32 characters
-- must contain only alphanum characters
+- must contain only alphanum characters and _-

 If an invalid tag is given, a InvalidArgumentException is thrown.